matter-labs/zksync-docs/content/00.build/05.start-coding/10.zksync-101/_upgrading/_beacon_proxy_contract_upgradability.md

 ---

 ### What is a beacon proxy upgradeable contract?
-Beacon Proxy Upgradeable Contracts leverage a beacon to manage upgrades, allowing for centralized logic updates across multiple proxies.
+Beacon Proxy Upgradeable Contracts allows for centralized logic updates across multiple proxies.
 The structure includes:

 1. **Beacon Contract**: Acts as the central point holding the address of the current logic contract.
 It enables updating the logic for all associated proxies through a single transaction.